jrf-web-services/jrf-web-template/README.md

 # jrf-web-template
 This is a basic template for a new site.

+Team Members: John Forbes